joacorapela/rsmf2025/eoi/eoi.md

 #  Benefit to UK research

 Bonsai has demonstrated that providing experimental neuroscientists easy to use tools for experimental control, allows them to create very sophisticated experiments.
 Bonsai.ML puts ML tools in the hands of experimental neuroscientists.
-With them, the level of sophistication of their experiments, and the research findings that they produce, should greatly increase.
+With them, the level of sophistication of their experiments, and the research findings that they produce, greatly increase.

 Most current ML methods are designed to operate offline, with datasets stored on disk, after data collection has finished.
 Bonsai requires ML methods that can process online data, while data is being collected, and in a close-loop manner.
 This has two important implications.
 First, Bonsai.ML provides a new type of ML methods for real-time neuroscience data, operating in close loop.
 Used by experimental neuroscientists, these method could generate unprecedented findings on brain function.
 Second, Bonsai, as an excellent source of real-time neural and behavioural data, should become of interest to ML methods developers wanting to apply their methods to real-time data in close loop.
 Therefore, the dissemination of Bonsai.ML among machine learning methods developers could attract a new community of ML methods developers to Bonsai.